 Relationships aren’t always easy.
 In fact, they can create some of the most difficult situations you’ve ever had to deal with in your life.
 When you first got married you thought your husband would be your knight in shining armor.
 But, as time goes by you’re starting to feel like your frog never really turned into that prince you were waiting for.
 Separating from your husband either permanently or on a trial basis creeps into your mind more and more.

-You have to talk it out
+How to tell your husband you want a separation: You have to talk it out

 1. Are you separating with a view of getting back together?